beosign/snakeyaml-anno/README.md

   name: Two
 ```

-In order to be able to parse the first example, you can use the following:
+Because this leads to a yaml that is cluttered with type explicit information, SnakeyamlAnno comes with a special `Constructor` for these cases: The `AnnotationAwareListConstructor` enables to omit the explicit types while still parsing the list items as items of the type that is given to it:

 ```
-// Parse a list where each list item is of type Person annotationAwareConstructor = new AnnotationAwareConstructor(List.class, Person.class, false);
+// Parse a list where each list item is of type MyClass instead of Map<String, Object>
+annotationAwareListConstructor = new AnnotationAwareListConstructor(MyClass.class);
-Yaml yaml = new Yaml(annotationAwareConstructor);
+Yaml yaml = new Yaml(annotationAwareListConstructor);

+List<MyClass> = yaml.load(...);
 ```

+Now the list items are of type `MyClass` instead of just `Map<String, Object>`.

 #### Ignore parsing errors
 In a complex hierarchy it may be desirable to ignore parse errors in a given subtree and still return the parsed objects higher up the tree.
 In case of an exception, the unparsable object will simply remain `null`.
 To allow the parsing process to skip unparsable parts instead of aborting, you can use `ignoreExceptions = true` on a property or a getter: